rwblokzijl/stablecoin-survey/paper.md

 Figure \ref{triangle_label}.

-# Stabilisation techniques
+# Centralised stablecoins

-## CentralisationS

 With more control over the supply of a currency, the price stabilisation of a currency is significantly simplified.
-Minting more in times of high demand, though looked down upon, is a powerful way of controlling the value of a currency and preventing runaway deflation.
+Minting more in times of high demand is a powerful way of controlling the value of a currency and preventing runaway deflation.
 Conversely, reducing the rate of minting slows down inflation of the currency.